mach-kernel/Dell7820-macOS/README.md

-# Dell7820-macOS
+# Precision 7820 Hackintosh

-macOS 10.15 Catalina on Dell Precision 7820 with OpenCore
+macOS 10.15 Catalina on Dell Precision 7820 with OpenCore.